 Witnessing a volcanic eruption combined with the aurora

-Thirty years ago, Clive Stacey watched a volcano erupting in northern Iceland while the northern lights blazed across the sky – and it was just as magical as it sounds…
+Thirty years ago, our MD, Clive watched a volcano erupting in northern Iceland while the northern lights blazed across the sky – and it was just as magical as it sounds…

 “It was exactly 30 years ago.
 I was working on our first programme of holidays and there was a volcanic eruption in Iceland.
 I went there in a small jeep – this was in the north of Iceland – with three other people and we stood on a hill in the evening with an ocean of lava as far as the eye could see.